 Working capital loans.
 Cover lease deposits, early utility bills, or signage costs when cash flow is tight.

 Equipment financing.
-Spread out the purchase of washers, dryers, and change machines so you don't have to pay upfront.
+Spread out the purchase of washers, dryers, and change machines so you don't have to pay up front.

 Business lines of credit.
 Access flexible capital for repairs, restocking, or marketing expenses as they arise.